-All of us have responsibility to develop and maintain positive work relationships within the Doula Community of Practice.
+You will develop and maintain positive work relationships within the End of Life Doula Community of Practice.

-- demonstrate the vision, aims of End of Life Doula UK and your own responsibilities as a member of the organisation and network of End of Life Doulas.
+- reflect the vision and aims of End of Life Doula UK as a member of the organisation and network of End of Life Doulas.

-- be open to collaborating with organisations and individuals outside of the Doula network in your own communities.
+- be open to collaborating with organisations and individuals outside of the End of Life Doula network in your own communities.

-- be responsible for reflecting on your actual competence compared with the defined competences for the role.
+- be responsible for reflecting on your competence compared with the defined competencies for the role.
 This means you should engage in learning and development to obtain the required standard.
-As importantly you should recognise when you are operating beyond your sphere of competence and seek appropriate support from within our network.
+As importantly you should recognise if you are operating outside your own competence and seek appropriate support from within our network.

-- respect the values of clients and the people important to them and the organisations and environment in which you practice.
+- respect the values of clients and the people important to them and the organisations and environment in which you practise.